Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/project.journal/2025-08-10-1030/retro/answer.retro-agent.md

 - Confusing
   - Mixed typos (expected due to speed) occasionally obscured intent (e.g., “setiles” vs “detailed”); mitigated by quoting verbatim and adding a spelling-corrected summary where allowed.

 ### Process Improvements (Actionable)
 - Pre-release Gate: add `npm run prerelease:promptline` running a minimal suite of prompt-line cases to fail fast.
 - Plan Sync: script to reconcile sprint planning checkboxes from code/tests; surface drift in recovery summary.
 - Engine Enforcement: add CI check for Node >= 20.19.0 or LTS 22, and devcontainer recommendation.
 - Recovery Journal Automation: command to scaffold dated journal entry from template automatically.
 - Where to document: `README.md` (principles), `scrum.pmo/roles/ScrumMaster/process.md`, `recovery.md`, sprint templates, CI docs.
+- auto correct spelling issues like [Detailed](Settiles) even it it is not an executable link one can see that something was chnaged and see still what was the original misspelled word. this helps tracking the needed interpretations.

 ### QA “Elephant in the Room” Analysis
 - Undiscussed-but-Blocking Topic: prompt-line method-token sync and cursor semantics grew into a major obstacle but wasn’t highlighted early.